-Among the ancient cleansing practices of yoga that have resonated with modern people are the popular neti procedures: jala-neti (with water), sutra-neti (with thread), ghrita-neti (with ghee oil), and dugdha-neti (with milk).
+Among the ancient cleansing practices of yoga that have resonated with modern practitioners are the popular neti procedures: jala-neti (with water), sutra-neti (with thread), ghrita-neti (with ghee oil), and dugdha-neti (with milk).
 Neti is one of the shatkarmas (cleansing techniques) and is used to cleanse the nasal passages and sinuses.
-Neti practice is useful in treating sinusitis, rhinitis of various origins, headaches, migraines, eye pain and minor ear problems, and relieves symptoms of irritated throat123.
+Neti practice is useful in treating sinusitis, rhinitis of various origins, headaches, migraines, eye pain, and minor ear problems, and it relieves symptoms of an irritated throat.
+123

 Sutra-neti is a cleansing technique using cotton waxed thread or a reusable rubber catheter.

-When a person breathes through the mouth, the air is not properly cleaned, warmed, or humidified.
-Bacteria and other impurities enter the lungs and weaken the immune system; regular nasal cleansing keeps the nasal passages, and therefore the entire body, healthy1.
+When a person breathes through their mouth, the air is not properly cleaned, warmed, or humidified.
+Bacteria and other impurities can enter the lungs and weaken the immune system.
+Regular nasal cleansing helps keep the nasal passages, and therefore the entire body, healthy.
+1

-The practice of nasal irrigation (jala-neti kriya) is easy to learn and accessible to most people, so it has become the most widely practiced practice; for example, a nasal irrigation kettle can now be purchased at the corner drugstore.
-The Gheranda Samhita describes jala-neti as the final part of sutra-neti, but it is also useful as an independent procedure, as confirmed by texts and modern research3.
+The practice of nasal irrigation (jala-neti kriya) is easy to learn and accessible to most people, making it the most widely practiced neti technique.
+Nasal irrigation kettles are now readily available, even at local drugstores.
+The Gheranda Samhita describes jala-neti as the final part of sutra-neti, but it is also useful as an independent procedure, as confirmed by both traditional texts and modern research.
+3

-Dugdha- and Ghrita-neti are essentially nasal irrigation, but not with salty water, but with milk (dugdha-neti) or purified ghee (ghrita-neti)123.
-If time is limited, nasal irrigation with salted water is most convenient on a daily basis.
+Dugdha-neti and ghrita-neti are essentially nasal irrigation, but using milk (dugdha-neti) or purified ghee (ghrita-neti) instead of salty water.
+123 For daily practice, especially when time is limited, nasal irrigation with salted water is the most convenient option.

 Sutra-neti is a cleaning technique using waxed cotton thread or a reusable rubber catheter.
-This technique is a little more complicated than jala-neti, but it is also quite accessible and is good for clearing mucus from the nose, especially old mucus123.
+While slightly more complicated than jala-neti, this technique is still quite accessible and is effective for clearing mucus from the nose, especially stubborn or old mucus.
+123

 Practical Benefits